stellar/hackathon-get-started/README.md

 ## Developer Resources

-[**Stellar Developer Portal**](https://www.stellar.org/developers/) - Quickest way to find documentation, Stellar SDKs, and other relevant software.
+[**Stellar Developer Portal**](https://www.stellar.org/developers/) - Quickest way to find documentation and other relevant resources.

 [**Horizon Reference Overview**](https://www.stellar.org/developers/reference/) - You'll be using the Horizon API a lot over the next 24 hours.
 Here's an overview of Horizon endpoints and how to use them.